 - No hardware virtualization required.
-As explained in the previous chapter, in most cases, VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use VirtualBox even on older hardware where these features are not present. - Guest Additions: shared folders, seamless windows, 3D virtualization.
+For many scenarios, VirtualBox does not require the processor features built into newer hardware like Intel VT-x or AMD-V. As opposed to many other virtualization solutions, you can therefore use VirtualBox even on older hardware where these features are not present.
+More details can be found in chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 49. - Guest Additions: shared folders, seamless windows, 3D virtualization.
 The VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.
 After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
 The Guest Additions are described in detail in chapter 4, Guest Additions, page 60.

 In particular, Guest Additions provide for "shared folders", which let you access files from the host system from within a guest machine.
-Shared folders are described in chapter 4.6, Folder sharing, page 68.
+Shared folders are described in chapter 4.7, Folder sharing, page 69.

 - Great hardware support.
 Among others, VirtualBox supports: - Guest multiprocessing (SMP).
-Starting with version 3.0, VirtualBox can present up to 32 virtual CPUs to a virtual machine. - Hardware compatibility.
-VirtualBox virtualizes a vast array of virtual devices, among them many devices that are typically provided by other virtualization platforms including an Input/Output Advanced Programmable Interrupt Controller (I/O APIC) which is found in many modern PC systems.
-This eases cloning of PC images from real machines or 3rd party virtual machines into VirtualBox. - USB device support.
+VirtualBox can present up to 32 virtual CPUs to a virtual machine, irrespective of how many CPU cores are actually present in your host. - USB 2.0 device support.
 VirtualBox implements a virtual USB controller and allows you to connect arbitrary USB devices to your virtual machines without having to install device-specific drivers on the host.
 USB support is not limited to certain device categories.
-For details, see chapter 3.7.9.1, USB settings, page 54.
+For details, see chapter 3.10.1, USB settings, page 56.